sandxxax/LDPTrace-implementation/README.md

 + --dataset:
   + 'oldenburg': for Oldenburg dataset
-  + 'porto': for Porto dataset
-  + 'campus': for Campus dataset
 + --epsilon: privacy budget
 + --grid_num: grid granularity `N`, the spatial map will be decomposed into `N x N` grids.
 Based on the theoretical analysis in our paper, we recommend `N=6` for Oldenburg, Porto and Campus dataset.
 + --max_len: quantile of estimated max length, the default setting is 0.9